FLC-project/GBSP/README.md

-# GBSP - Generalized Berry-Sethi Parser
+# Generalized Berry-Sethi Parser
-This repository contains the SW package for two Generalized Berry-Sethi Parsers:
+This repository contains two Generalized Berry-Sethi Parsers:

-1) a demo tool, written in HTML and Javascript (MGLR)
+1) demo tool written in HTML and Javascript (GBSP-JS)
-2) a production tool, written in Java (GBSP)
+2) production tool written in Java (GBSP)

-The repository is still UNDER CONSTRUCTION.
+Both SW tool are packaged in ZIP.
+See the READMe included.